ding-lab/somaticwrapper/README.md

 Indel calls are called by 2 over 3 callers (Strelka2, Varscan2 and pindel).

+Improvements compared to version 1.4:

+1) Adding vcf checking step before merging

+2) Make DNP annotation work

+3) Add exonic option to let users select whether to only output the exonic mutations or all mutations

 If you want to run somaticwrapper for hg19 reference, you can git clone the withmutect branch.

 ## Install the third-party software ##